Juncenli/Juncenli/README.md

 ### Hi there 👋

-I am a Master’s student in Electrical and Computer Engineering at Northeastern University and will graduate in May 2023.
+I am a Master’s in Electrical and Computer Engineering from Northeastern University and will graduate in May 2023.
 I have abundant experience in web projects and outstanding self-learning ability.
 I am familiar with various programming languages such as Java, Python, C++, and SQL.
 I have solid fundamental knowledge in computer science and software engineering as well.
+If you have any exciting projects, I am welcome to cooperate with you.
+Please reach out to me.

 - 📫 How to reach me: li.junce@northeastern.edu
 - 🤔 I’m looking for a entry-level software engineer job